-Third, our solutions need to fit our overall academic ecosystem, or, more progressively, the ecosystem needs to be adapted.
-On the one hand, especially linguists working with specific kinds of communities know that full data sharing is often not possible, because, for instance, the community represented in a certain corpus might not agree to a full sharing of the data.
-On the other hand and maybe more widely applicably, full sharing also raises questions especially for early career researchers.
-Like it or not, vast parts of academia are captives of a publish-or-perish culture - do we really want to force the newly-minted Ph.D. graduate X to publish the complete data set of their dissertation at OSF while they're looking to incrementally publish more and more case studies out of it to build an academic career?
-This might lead to some well-funded lab Y with three postdocs and six doctoral students across some ocean downloading the data X collected painstakingly over the last three years and preempt much of the research X was still going to do.
-And, while I respect (and support!) the notion of giving more weight/academic credit to 'data work', let's be realistic: In the current academic ecosystem - at least in my current main habitat - X being cited for their corpus data by the next papers out of lab Y is going to be so much less valuable for them getting grants and findings jobs than the publications they would have liked to do but now cannot do anymore because Y preempted them.
-Of course one might say, 'oh, but sharing also makes data available to junior scholars they might otherwise not have!'
-That is true and indeed a great consequence of greater openness in making data available, but do junior researchers have the same resources to utilize such data like a large, more established lab would have?
+Third, our solutions need to fit within our overall academic ecosystem; or, more progressively, the ecosystem itself needs to be adapted.
+On the one hand, especially linguists working with specific kinds of communities know that full data sharing is often not possible, because, for instance, the community represented in a certain corpus might not agree to full sharing of the data.
+On the other hand, and maybe more widely applicably, full sharing also raises questions, especially for early career researchers.
+Like it or not, vast parts of academia are captives of a publish-or-perish culture - do we really want to force the newlyminted Ph.D. graduate X to publish the complete dataset from their dissertation on OSF while they're looking to incrementally publish more and more case studies out of it to build an academic career?
+This might lead to some well-funded lab Y, with three postdocs and six doctoral students across some ocean downloading the data that X painstakingly collected over the last three years and preempting much of the research X was still going to do.
+And, while I respect (and support!) the notion of giving more weight and academic credit to "data work", let's be realistic: In the current academic ecosystem - at least in my current main habitat - X being cited for their corpus data by the next papers out of lab Y is going to be much less valuable for them getting grants and findings jobs than the publications they would have liked to do but now cannot do anymore because Y preempted them.
+Of course, one might say: "Oh, but sharing also makes data available to junior scholars who might otherwise not have it!"
+That is true and indeed a positive consequence of greater openness in making data available, but do junior researchers have the same resources to utilize such data as a large, more established lab would?
 Probably not.
-It's easy to be (too) idealistic) about data sharing etc. and I was once myself, till I tried to convert someone not yet tenured into sharing the corpus data they had collected but refused to make available for precisely these reasons, which made me appreciate that their individual concerns were very justified and it felt self-righteous to continue to insist.
-In current academia, with its current belief and value systems and with its current oversupply of graduates/researchers and underdemand (fewer jobs for them), full data sharing is more complicated and individually fraught and risky than lofty declarations may make one believe.
+It's easy to be (too) idealistic about data sharing etc., and I was once myself, till I tried to convince someone not yet tenured to share the corpus data they had collected but had refused to make available for precisely these reasons, which made me appreciate that their individual concerns were very justified and it felt self-righteous to continue to insist.
+In current academia, with its current belief and value systems, and with its oversupply of graduates and researchers and underdemand (fewer jobs for them), full data sharing is more complicated and individually fraught and risky than lofty declarations may make one believe.